History of Shepherd’s Center of Greensboro

 Education and Life Enrichment

-Adventures In Learning continues to be our major program, evolving from a few small classes four times a year in 1987 to the current schedule of three 6-week sessions that meet on consecutive Thursdays, offering 15-20 different classes plus lunch and forum speakers, with time for social interaction.
-The program remains affordable and enrolls over 200 participants each term.
+Adventures In Learning continues to be our major program, evolving from a few small classes four times a year in 1987 to the current schedule of three 6-week sessions that meet on consecutive Thursdays, offering a variety of classes plus forum speakers, with time for social interaction.
+The program is affordable and maintains both variety and quality.
 As the popularity of this program increased, the space to accommodate large numbers has evolved to only two or three sponsors.
 The programs are designed by a committee of active seniors who select topics and instructors, based on participant suggestions.
-With 30-50 volunteers engaged in each term, the seniors-helping-seniors model is also our model of success!
+With 20-40 volunteers engaged in each term, the seniors-helping-seniors model is also our model of success!

 Over the years, volunteers have organized hundreds of trips that explore new places, provide entertainment, and encourage learning.
 Our Shepherds Travelers visit museums, parks, historic sites, great restaurants, theaters, and adventure explorations.
 Trips are designed for our specific participant base with concern for ease of walking, comfortable travel, great tour guides, safety, and the opportunity for social interaction.
 In 2011, SCG added overnight travel when the group spent three days in Savannah.
 Since then we have taken full buses to New Bern, Asheville, Henderson, Charleston, Florida and Washington DC.
 The first fly and tour group of 21 seniors spent five days in San Antonio, Texas in 2015; we have also done tours to Santa Fe Balloon Festival, New Orleans, and Ireland!
 Our visions are set on trying new adventures that our volunteers design.